MouniaLaassiri/mounialaassiri.github.io/Outreach/Description.md

 - **[ASP2024 High School](https://indico.cern.ch/event/1393743/)** <br />

 <img style="" width="425" alt="ASP2022" title="ASP2022" src="ASP2024.jpg">
-<sub>Dr. Mounia Laassiri, discussing the mathematical formalism of the concept of center-of-mass and the condition of stability of the 15-block Jenga cantilever that the learners succeeded in building. </sub>
+*Dr. Mounia Laassiri, discussing the mathematical formalism of the concept of center-of-mass and the condition of stability of the 15-block Jenga cantilever that the learners succeeded in building. *

 - **[ASP2024 High School](https://africanschoolofphysics.org/asp2022/)** <br />